 Researchers at the Manhattan Eye, Ear and Throat Institute of North Shore in New York City and Lenox Hill Hospital performed this study on individuals who had facial plastic surgery and asked strangers about the person’s level of attractiveness after getting the surgery.
 The results showed that while some of the procedures did appear to take a few years off the individual’s face, it didn’t necessarily make them more attractive to others.

 The strangers were randomly chosen and asked to rate the photographs based on personal preference alone.
 The majority of the patients received a 4-6 out of 10.
-As far as age, strangers were also asked to guess the patient’s age.
+Regarding age, strangers were also asked to guess the patient’s age.
 On average, they guessed they were younger than they were, between 2 and 5 years younger than their actual age.

-Even plastic surgeons are not able to promise they will be more attractive, though they can say how much younger they may look, that they will appear less tired, more energetic and have a fresher complexion.
-Dr. Joshua Zimm, a surgeon at Lenox Hill Hospital, told HealthDay he won’t promise the patient they will be more attractive to others, but expresses other benefits of their surgical procedures.
+Even plastic surgeons cannot promise they will be more attractive, though they can say how much younger they may look, that they will appear less tired, more energetic and have a fresher complexion.
+Dr. Joshua Zimm, a surgeon at Lenox Hill Hospital, told HealthDay he won’t promise the patient they will be more attractive to others but expresses other benefits of their surgical procedures.